slok/go-http-metrics/Readme.md

 # go-http-metrics [![Build Status][github-actions-image]][github-actions-url] [![Go Report Card][goreport-image]][goreport-url] [![GoDoc][godoc-image]][godoc-url]

-go-http-metrics knows how to measure http metrics in different metric formats, it comes with a middleware that will measure metrics of a Go net/http handler.
+go-http-metrics knows how to measure http metrics in different metric formats.
 The metrics measured are based on [RED] and/or [Four golden signals], follow standards and try to be measured in a efficient way.

-If you are using a framework that isn't directly compatible with go's `http.Handler` interface from the std library, do not worry, there are multiple helpers available to get middlewares fo the most used http Go frameworks.
+It measures based on a middleware that is compatible with Go core net/http handler, if you are using a framework that isn't directly compatible with go's `http.Handler` interface, do not worry, there are multiple helpers available to get middlewares for the most used http Go frameworks.
 If there isn't you can open an issue or a PR.

 ## Table of contents